United States Army (Retired)

 Putnam County Sheriff

 Donald B. Smith is the 53rd Sheriff of Putnam County.
-He was elected to this position on November 6, 2001 and assumed the duties of Putnam County Sheriff on January 1, 2002.
-Immediately prior to becoming the Sheriff of Putnam County, he had served as the Deputy County Executive of Putnam County.
+He was first elected to this position on November 6, 2001 and assumed the duties of Putnam County Sheriff on January 1, 2002.
+Immediately prior to becoming the Sheriff of Putnam County, he had served as the Deputy County Executive of Putnam County from 1999 - 2001.

-Following his tour in Europe, General Smith returned to the United States where he attended Senior Service College as a fellow at the Industrial College of the Armed Forces at the National Defense University in Washington, D.C.
+Following his six-year tour in Europe, General Smith returned to the United States where he attended Senior Service College as a fellow at the Industrial College of the Armed Forces at the National Defense University in Washington, D.C.
 Upon graduation in 1986, he was assigned as the Chief of Armor Branch, followed by service as the Combat Arms Division Chief, both within the Officer Personnel Management Directorate of the Army’s Personnel Command.
-He commanded the 194th Separate Armored Brigade at Fort Knox, Kentucky, from August 1989 to August 1991.
+He commanded the 194th Separate Armored Brigade, the largest heavy Brigade in the United States Army, at Fort Knox, Kentucky, from August 1989 to August 1991.
 Following Brigade Command, General Smith served as Deputy Director of Personnel Support Policy and Services in the Office of the Secretary of Defense from September 1991 until September 1993.
-His final assignment on active duty was with the 1st Cavalry Division at Fort Hood, Texas, serving as the Assistant Division Commander for Maneuver through November 1994, followed by service as the Assistant Division Commander for Support.
+His final assignment on active duty as a General Officer was with the 1st Cavalry Division at Fort Hood, Texas, serving as the Assistant Division Commander for Maneuver through November 1994, followed by service as the Assistant Division Commander for Support.

 From 1993 through 1996, General Smith also performed the major additional duty of Chief of the United States Delegation to the Conseil International du Sport Militaire (CISM), a world organization consisting of 113 member nations who promote world peace by sponsoring military sports world championships.
 He served on the Executive Committee of this international organization and also was the President of its Permanent Commission for Information and Public Relations from 1994 through 1996.
 General Smith served as the Chief of Delegation and Chief of Mission for the United States at the First Military World Games in Rome, Italy, in September of 1995.